iamola007/CatPhhotoApp/README.md

 # CatPhhotoApp

-A simple website name CatPhotoApp thhat talks about cats.
+A simple website named CatPhotoApp that talks about cats.